matn7/Google-Platform-Notes/flashcard/Microservices.md

 your data center).
 So, any hardware capable of running container runtime can become a worker node.
 These nodes expose underlying compute, storage, and networking to the applications.
 Worker nodes do the heavy-lifting for the application running inside the Kubernetes cluster.
-Together, these nodes form a cluster - a workload assign is run to them by the masted node component, similar to how a manager would assign a task to a team member.
+Together, these nodes form a cluster - a workload assign is run to them by the master node component, similar to how a manager would assign a task to a team member.
 This way, we will be able to achieve fault-tolerance and replication.
 Pods are the smallest unit of deployment in Kubernetes just as a container is the smallest unit of deployment in Docker.
 To understand in an easy way, we can say that pods are nothing but lightweight VMs in the virtual world.
 Each pod consists